EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-4.md

 [\[Get the Code for This Lesson\]](https://github.com/reimagined/resolve/tree/master/examples/shopping-list-tutorial/lesson-4)

 This lesson provides information on how to display a View Model's data in the client browser.
-The lesson uses reSolve's **resolve-redux** library to implement a frontend based on React and Redux.
+It uses the reSolve framework's **resolve-redux** library to implement a frontend based on React and Redux.

-Note that, if required, you can use the [standard HTTP API](curl.md) to communicate with a reSolve backend and use any client technology to implement the frontend.
+> Note that, if required, you can use the [standard HTTP API](curl.md) to communicate with a reSolve backend and use any client technology to implement the frontend.

 ### Implement a React Frontend

 The frontend's source files are located in the **client** folder by default.
 Create a **ShoppingList.js** file in the **client/containers** folder.
-In this file, implement a React component that displays a list of values obtained from the **[data](frontend.md#obtain-view-model-data)** prop:
+In this file, implement a React component that renders a list of values obtained from the **[data](frontend.md#obtain-view-model-data)** prop:

 **client/containers/ShoppingList.js:**